TBendong/TBendong.github.io/_pages/about.md

     <div class="card">
         <h4 class="card-title">Openings for 26 Spring/Fall</h4>

-        <p>I'm actively looking for Ph.D./MPhil/RA students to work with me on machine learning systems and data center resource disaggregation.
-Feel free to drop me an email (<span class="email">jc.shen@dukekunshan.edu.cn</span>) with the subject "{PhD|MPhil|RA}-{Your Name}" (e.g., PhD-Jiacheng Shen) with your CV and transcripts attached, if you are interested.</p>
+        <p>I'm actively looking for Postdoc and Ph.D. students to work with me.
+Feel free to drop me an email (bendong.tan@uconn.edu) with the subject "{Postdoc|PhD}-{Your Name}" (e.g., PhD-Jiacheng Shen) with your CV and transcripts attached, if you are interested.</p>

         <p>Check <a href="#openings">openings</a> for more details.</p>
     </div>